 - People who cut back on the number of cigarettes they smoke tend to change their puffing patterns so they get more nicotine out of each cigarette.
-This process is called nicotine compensation.

-- Gradually increase the time between cigarettes.
+- Slowly increase the time between cigarettes.

 - Smoke only during odd or even hours.

-- Limit your smoking to certain places (outside, not at work, not in the car).
+- Limit your smoking to certain places.

 - Wait as late in the day as possible to start smoking.